-The NXG is a powerful, two-way, forward looking platform that is ideal for delivering next generation entertainment services to both enterprise and residential locations, including hospitality, educational, MDU, healthcare, business parks, institutional, and sports venues, aptly described as "pocket community" settings.
-The goals of NXG are to addresses the service provider challenges of (a) migrating from traditional CATV transmission such as fiber and coaxial cable, to fully IP based transmission, and (b) migrating from traditional content protection, such as Arris DigiCipher®, Cisco PowerKEY®, and Pro:Idiom®, the IP based digital rights management ("IP-DRM")- content protection systems of the future, such as Adobe DRM®, Verimatrix®, Widevine®, and IP Pro:Idiom®.
-In order to accomplish those goals, NXG was designed to be an anything-in to anything-out product..
-As a consequence of the foregoing, NXG is a 100% fully modular, passive-back-planebased product that enables the service providers to (a) easily and seamlessly accomplish the migration described in the forgoing, and (b) to most cost effectively and seamlessly address what may become any future, unforeseen, prospective transmission and content protection migrations.
-Unlike many other competing products, all "active" electronic components in the NXG product reside in their respective modules.
-There are no active components in either the rack-chassis or backplane.
-The Company's plan is for the functionality of all of the standalone key signal processing products described in the following paragraphs to be, over time, migrated and subsumed into the NXG product line.
+NXG is a powerful, two-way, forward-looking digital video signal processing platform and series of modular add-on products that are ideal for delivering the next generation of entertainment services for residential and enterprise applications; including IPTV format conversion and simulcast use cases, education, MDU, healthcare, business parks, institutions, hospitality, cruise ships, and professional sports venues.
+The goals of NXG are to addresses the service provider challenges of (a) migrating from traditional CATV transmission, such as fiber and coaxial cable, to fully IP-based transmission and delivery, and (b) migrating from traditional content protection, such as Commscope/Arris DigiCipher®, Cisco PowerKEY®, Verimatrix® CAS, and LG Pro:Idiom®, to IP-based digital rights management ("IP-DRM") - content protection systems of the future, such as Adobe DRM®, Verimatrix-M®, Widevine®, PlayReady®, and IP Pro:Idiom®.
+In order to accomplish those goals, NXG was designed to be an anything-in to anything-out solution.
+Based on key customer guidance and the Company's research and development effort, NXG is a 100% fully modular, passive-back-plane-based product that enables the service providers to (a) easily and seamlessly accomplish the migration described in the forgoing, and (b) cost effectively and seamlessly address what may become any future, unforeseen, prospective transmission, and content protection migrations.
+Unlike many competing products, in NXG, all "active" electronic components reside in their respective modules.
+There are no active components in either the rack-chassis or backplane which brings the benefits of ultra-high reliability, flexibility and future adaptability to as yet unknown use-cases.
+In addition, the Company's plan is for the functionality of all of the standalone key signal processing products described in both the foregoing and following paragraphs are to be, over time, migrated and subsumed as modular optional features supported by the NXG product line.

-Encoders accept various input sources (analog and/or digital) and output digitally encoded HD or SD video in various output formats such as Asynchronous Serial Interface ("ASI"), IP and QAM.
+Encoders accept various input sources (analog and/or digital) and output digitally encoded 4K, UHD, HD or SD video in various output formats such as Asynchronous Serial Interface ("ASI"), IP or QAM.
 ASI is a streaming data format which carries the MPEG-2 Transport Stream.
 The IP output format allows operators to stream video over private data networks with greater reliability and content security.
-The QAM outputs can be used for digital video distribution over typical private coax networks in a variety of CIE environments (i.e. sports arenas, broadcast and cable television studios, airports, hospitals, university campuses, etc.).
-As a complement to the encoder line, Blonder Tongue also provides digital QAM multiplexers which take multiple inputs (ASI or 8VSB/QAM) and deliver a single multiplexed QAM output, thereby optimizing the HD channel lineup by preserving bandwidth.
+The QAM outputs can be used for digital video distribution over typical private coax and HFC networks to serve a variety of CIE environments (i.e. sports arenas, broadcast and cable television studios, airports, hospitals, university campuses, etc.).
+As a complement to the encoder line, Blonder Tongue also provides digital QAM multiplexers which take multiple inputs (ASI or 8VSB/QAM) and delivers a single multiplexed QAM output, thereby optimizing the HD channel lineup by preserving bandwidth.
 The Company's QAM output MPEG-2 encoders have a low latency feature and superior motion optimization for fast-paced sporting events, which is ideal for live sporting events within a stadium or arena.
+The Company's Clearview transcoders support high density highly cost-effective bulk re-encoding functions to support a wide range of service operator use-cases such as creating digital television universal reception of signals, professional Dolby® audio encoding and format conversions, or conversion of broadcast to IPTV expected video formats.